phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

 5. Use the following 9 bits as an index into P1
 6. Use the last 12 bits as page offset (`2^12 = 4096 = page size`)

 But what happens to bits 48-63 of the 64-bit virtual address?
 Well, they can't be used.
-The "64-bit" Long Mode is in fact just a 48-bit mode.
+The “64-bit” Long Mode is in fact just a 48-bit mode.
 The bits 48-63 must be copies of bit 47, so each valid virtual address is still unique.
 For more information see [Wikipedia][wikipedia_48bit_mode].

-An entry in the P4, P3, P2, and P1 tables consists of the page aligned 52-bit _physical_ address of the page/next page table and the following bits that can be ORed in:
+An entry in the P4, P3, P2, and P1 tables consists of the page aligned 52-bit _physical_ address of the page/next page table and the following bits that can be OR-ed in:

 Bit(s)                | Name | Meaning
 --------------------- | ------ | ----------------------------------